V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

 \textbf{Challenge 4: Test-Time Interventions.} In challenge 4, we leverage the versatility provided by V-LoL\emojitrain{} that allows for performing test-time interventions on the composition of individual trains.
-In this way we investigate the model's learned knowledge by conducting two interventions on images of the Theory X challenge.
-Specifically, we investigate the class predictions for two example images of the test set on which we perform two different attribute interventions.
-In the first intervention (\cf Fig.~\ref{fig:interventions} (top left)), we swap the position of two payloads, resulting in the barrel being placed behind the golden vase and thus changing the underlying class from west- to eastbound.
-For the second intervention, we remove class-irrelevant artefacts in the form of the roofs of the first and third car (\cf Fig.~\ref{fig:interventions} (bottom left)).
-The table in Fig.~\ref{fig:interventions} (right) presents the prediction performance of all models on these two exemplary images (check indicates a correct, a cross incorrect prediction).
-While all models are able to correctly classify the original (pre-intervention) images, many struggle to handle the intervened images.
-Especially the neural models are easily fooled by the interventions.
-This suggests that they do not fully capture the underlying logical learning problem.
-Interestingly, the neuro-symbolic models RCNN-Aleph and $\alpha$ILP, appear less affected by these interventions.
+We conduct two interventions on images of the Theory X challenge, providing us valuable insights into the model's reasoning process.
+Specifically, we investigate the models' class predictions of 2000 test images before and after performing the two different attribute interventions.
+We recall, Theory X trains have either a short, closed car, or a car with a barrel load is somewhere behind a car with a golden vase load.
+The first intervention, depicted in Fig.~\ref{fig:interventions} (top left), assesses to which degree the models do learn the underlying spacial relationships.
+We initially evaluate the models on westbound trains that are carrying a barrel in front of a golden vase.
+Subsequently, we intervene by swapping barrel and golden vase payloads.
+This effectively alters the train's direction from west- to eastbound.
+Our second intervention explores the impact of redundant and class-irrelevant artefacts.
+We initially evaluate the models on eastbound trains that are carrying a golden vase in front of a barrel, with both of the cars having a closed roof.
+Subsequently, we intervene by removing all roofs from the trains, as illustrated in Fig.~\ref{fig:interventions} (bottom left).
+The table in Fig.~\ref{fig:interventions} (right) displays the models' classification accuracy before and after the interventions.
+While most models exhibit a decent performance on the original (pre-intervention) images, their accuracy significantly diminishes on the intervened images.
+Notably, neural models are easily fooled by the interventions.
+This suggests that they do not fully capture the underlying logical learning problem, either failing to grasp key special relationships or being swayed by redundant and class-irrelevant artefacts.
+In contrast, the neuro-symbolic models, RCNN-Aleph and $\alpha$ILP, appear to be less affected by these interventions. \\